Dwight Barkley: Awards

-In 2005 he was awarded the J. D. Crawford Prize for outstanding research in nonlinear science, "for his development of high quality, robust and efficient numerical algorithms for pattern formation phenomena in spatially extended dynamical systems".
+In 2005 Barkley was awarded the J. D. Crawford Prize for outstanding research in nonlinear science, "for his development of high quality, robust and efficient numerical algorithms for pattern formation phenomena in spatially extended dynamical systems".

 In 2008 he was elected Fellow of the American Physical Society "for combining computation and dynamical systems analyses to obtain remarkable insights into hydrodynamic instabilities and patterns in diverse systems, including flow past a cylinder, channel flow, laminar-turbulent bands, and thermal convection."

 That same year he was also elected fellow of the Institute of Mathematics and Its Applications.

-In 2009-2010 he was a Royal Society–Leverhulme Trust Senior Research Fellow.
+In 2009–2010 he was a Royal Society–Leverhulme Trust Senior Research Fellow.

 In 2016 he was elected Fellow of the Society for Industrial and Applied Mathematics "for innovative combinations of analysis and computation to obtain fundamental insights into complex dynamics of spatially extended systems."

 In 2024, he was named a Fluids Mechanics Fellow of Euromech "for his profound contributions to transition to turbulence, nonlinear dynamics, pattern formation, hydrodynamic instabilities, and the Euler singularity through combination of large-scale computing with insightful dynamical systems analysis and modelling".

+In 2026, he was elected a Fellow of the Royal Society.